-Since the Onshape platform is 100% in the cloud, everything that occurs is live, and this facilitates what Onshape calls "Simultaneous Editing", which occurs when two different people are working on the same document at the same time.
+Since the Onshape platform is 100% in the cloud, everything that occurs is live, and this facilitates what Onshape calls "Simultaneous Editing", which occurs when two different people are working on the same document.
 Before diving into the next section, make sure your partner is done with their model.
-We're going to be taking advantage of simultaneous editing in the following two scenarios.
+We're going to be taking advantage of the simultaneous editing feature in the following two scenarios.

-Scenario 1: Let's say that you, Student A, are the manufacturer.
-Student B shares their Bluetooth Speaker model with you to get a quote, but you realize that the walls of the speaker are too thin to manufacture.
-You want to show your changes live to your client, Student B, before bringing the model to production so you ask them to do the following:
+Scenario 1: Let's say that your partner is the manufacturer.
+They receive your model and realize that the walls of the speaker are too thin to manufacturer.
+They want to show their changes to you, the client, before bringing the model to production so they ask you to do the following:

 a.
-Let's start by opening your partner's model from our Documents Page - you can find it easily by selecting the team name on the left hand side.
-Once the document opens, it will look perfectly normal, except we should see an icon in the upper right corner, with a letter that represents the other person (or multiple people) are in the document.
-Below, we see a colorful "B":
+Once your partner opens your model, you should see an icon in the upper right corner, with a letter that represents the other person (or multiple people) are in the document.
+Below, we see a colorful "A":